eoinkelly/notes/capistrano/capistrano.md

 1. asset pipeline
 2. migrations

+Usage

 1. install capistrano
 1. `cap install` from project root dir
-1. move secrets out of git repo and add the files to the gitignore
+1. move secrets out of the git repo and add the files to the gitignore (???)

-# Where do dsl methods come from
+# Where do DSL methods come from

 * Rake
     * desc